M2mobi/Marky-Mark/README.md

 ### View with modified styling

 Markymark has many styling options, please check the examples in the styling section of this readme.
-Some simple example:
+A simple example:

 ```swift
 let markDownView = MarkDownTextView()